 Permission to reduce study load

-- you are in your final session of study;
+- You are in your final session of study;

-- you have been granted a non-student temporary visa and have notified the International Student Centre; or
+- You have been granted a non-student temporary visa and have notified the International Student Centre; or

 What happens if I do not apply for a reduced study load?